waynelai614/react-history-lite/README.md

 # react-history-lite
 `react-history-lite` provides tools to manage session history using `React`.
-This is a simple wrapper of [`history`](https://github.com/ReactTraining/history) library, allowss you to develop a SPA `React` project without install the whole [`react-router`](https://github.com/ReactTraining/react-router).
+This is a simple wrapper of [`history`](https://github.com/ReactTraining/history) library, allows you to develop a SPA `React` project without install the whole [`react-router`](https://github.com/ReactTraining/react-router).

 **Note:** This project is suit for small SPA, if you need to handle routes between different components, [`react-router`](https://github.com/ReactTraining/react-router) is your best choice.